 Every three to five years, the battery would need to be changed, like most battery-operated watches.
 It’s advised that you let a professional change the battery for you, despite all the articles and videos teaching you how.
 Inside that case is the high-quality, high-value Rolex movement with tiny and intricate parts that can be easily damaged.

-Learn more about the Rolex Oysterquartz here.
+For more extensive information about the collection, here’s our Rolex Oysterquartz Ultimate Guide.

 Do Rolex watches have batteries?
 Final Thoughts

-As we’ve seen, Rolex watches are some of the most popular and valuable timepieces in the world.
+Rolex watches are some of the most popular and valuable timepieces in the world.
 They have become iconic symbols of luxury, class, and sophistication.
 It is no surprise that many people want to own them.

-However, there are some important things you’d probably like to know before purchasing your Rolex – like if they require batteries or not!
+However, there are some important things you’d probably like to know before purchasing your Rolex – like if they require batteries or not.

 As it turns out, most Rolexes do not have batteries because they run on self-winding movements instead; however, there is one model which does contain an electronic component: the Rolex Oysterquartz.